 The Community School of Performing Art’s Early Childhood Program formally introduces children as young as 7 months to the wonders of music and the performing arts.
 Our classes target specific age groupings to best capitalize on students’ capabilities as they explore music, theory, voice, movement, and drama.
 Parents are welcome and encouraged to participate in the classes with very young children.
 Advancement is based on skill development so students gain confidence as they gain abilities.

 One of the key benefits of our Early Childhood Program is that our highly trained faculty help parents identify a child’s special interests and abilities for future class placement.
 That said, our classes are in demand and can fill up quickly.
 Wait lists may form, so we may add classes with demand.
 Classes are scheduled on weekdays as well as Saturdays and Sundays.

 All group classes will take place online via Zoom, which requires a strong internet connection and computer/tablet.

 We’ve created the Early Childhood curriculum to follow an age-appropriate sequence to help students prosper as they develop.
-Visit the registration page for general enrollment information.
+Visit the Register page for general registration information.

 Babes in Colburnland is based on Music Learning Theory for Newborn and Young Children, written and developed by Professor Edwin E. Gordon.
 At the core of his philosophy is “audiation,” a process through which infants convert sound to music, thereby giving the tones more meaning much like the spoken word is giving meaning as a language.
 Our specially trained instructors work with parents and infants to cultivate developmental listening skills with activities to help children absorb music concepts.
 Teachers design sensory experiences to fascinate and captivate children.
 As classes progress, infants move from being merely receptive to engaging in an active role.